tballison/commoncrawl-fetcher-lite/README.md

 11. `truncated` -- (not included in the example) if the file was truncated, there's a value here.
 The most common is `length`, but there are other reasons why a file may be truncated
 11. `url` -- the target URL for this file

-## Steps
+## Steps to run the fetcher
 ### Specify What is Wanted
 1. The user collects URLs for crawl indices in a text file -- one file per line.
-See the [CommonCrawl blog](https://commoncrawl.org/connect/blog/) for these index URL lists per crawl, and [example crawls.txt file](examples/crawls.txt) for an example input file for this fetcher.
+See the [CommonCrawl blog](https://commoncrawl.org/connect/blog/) for these index URL lists per crawl, and the [example crawls.txt file](examples/crawls.txt) for an example input file for this fetcher.
-1. At a minimum, the user defines a few parameters in a JSON file (`config.json`, for example).
+1. At a minimum, the user defines a few parameters in a JSON file ([minimal-config](examples/minimal-config.json), for example).

 In the following, we have given a minimal example for extracting all files identified as `mp4` files.